Overview

 Document snapshot

-The document snapshot is a wrapper that does not guarantee the document existence.
+The document snapshot is a wrapper that doesn't guarantee the document existence.
+It contains an instantiated DocumentData document or undefined.

 docSnapshot.exists()